 Anticonvulsants, although very effective, may have side effects.
 Many cause drowsiness, but some may make children hyperactive.
 Blood tests are done periodically to determine whether an anticonvulsant is impairing kidney or liver function or reducing the number of blood cells.
 People taking anticonvulsants should be aware of possible side effects and should consult their doctor at the first sign of side effects.

-For women who have a seizure disorder and are pregnant, taking an anticonvulsant increases the risk of miscarrying or of having a baby with a birth defect (see Table: Categories of Risk for Drugs During Pregnancy).
+For women who have a seizure disorder and are pregnant, taking an anticonvulsant increases the risk of miscarrying or of having a baby with a birth defect (see Seizure Disorders During Pregnancy).
 However, stopping the anticonvulsant may be more harmful to the woman and the baby.
 Having a generalized seizure during pregnancy can injure or kill the fetus.
 All women who are of childbearing age and taking an anticonvulsant should take folate supplements to reduce the risk of having a baby with a birth defect.